JorelAli/CommandAPI/README.md

 ## CommandAPI Project Timeline

-This is the current roadmap for the CommandAPI (as of 16th May 2021):
+This is the current roadmap for the CommandAPI (as of 25th January 2022):

-- **CommandAPI 7.0.0:** Annotation improvements
+- **CommandAPI 7.0.0: Maintenance + API improvements**

+	This update is general maintenance and refactoring of various methods to provide more powerful API functionality.
+This update greatly reworks the suggestion system and also adds support for asynchronous suggestions.
+This update exposes more of the inner workings of the CommandAPI via its Brigadier class to make commands outside of the CommandAPI's base functionality easier to write.

+- **Future:**

+  **Annotation improvements**

   The CommandAPI's annotation system has always been a bit limited and was primarily introduced as a proof-of-concept.
-In this update, the CommandAPI's annotation system will be improved to be (ideally) as powerful as the non-annotation system and have slightly better type safety.
+In this update, the CommandAPI's annotation system will be improved to be (ideally) as powerful as the non-annotation system and have slightly better type safety, support for non-static methods and better checks to prevent invalid command generation.

-- **Future:**

   **CustomArgument improvements**